Swissair: Founding years

 On 17 April 1932, Swissair bought two Lockheed Orions, making them the second European airline to use American planes after the Czechoslovak operator CSA purchased a Ford Trimotor in 1930.
 The Orion was the fastest commercial aeroplane of its time and was put to use on the "Express Line", Zürich-Munich-Vienna.
 This led Lufthansa to ask Heinkel for a model that could top Orion's speed, leading to the Heinkel He 70.
 The first trans-Alpine route was introduced in 1933: Zürich-Milan.

 For the first time in Europe, flight attendants were employed aboard the Curtiss Condor beginning in 1934.
 Nelly Diener, the first flight attendant in Europe, became world-famous.
 She was killed after just 79 flights in a crash near Wurmlingen, Germany, on 27 July 1934.
-The cause of the crash was material fatigue.
+The cause of the crash was determined to be material fatigue.

 In 1936, Douglas DC-2s were acquired, and London was added to the route network.
 In 1937, the bigger Douglas DC-3 was bought.
 In the same year, both founding fathers died: Walter Mittelholzer died while mountaineering in Steiermark, Austria, and Balz Zimmermann succumbed to an infectious disease.

 A Swissair DC-2.
-They would become a very loyal customer of Douglas, buying most of their commercial aircraft models.
+Swissair would become a very loyal customer of Douglas, buying most of their commercial aircraft models.

 On 27 August 1939, days before World War II broke out, the airspace over Germany and France was closed.
 Swissair was forced to suspend service to Amsterdam, Paris, and London.
 Two days later, the Swissair service was closed completely.
 Of 180 employees, 131 had to serve in the army.
-Despite the war, some routes were later re-introduced, such as Munich, Berlin, Rome, and Barcelona.
+Despite the war, some routes were later reintroduced, such as Munich, Berlin, Rome, and Barcelona.
 In 1940, an invasion of Switzerland was feared, and Swissair moved their operations to the Magadino Plains in Ticino.
 Operations were suspended in August 1944, when a Swissair DC-2 was destroyed in Stuttgart during an American bombing raid.

 On 30 July 1945, Swissair was able to resume commercial aviation.